evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ## Spawn Host Expiration

 By default, spawn hosts expire after one week.
-This expiration can be configured when spawning the host or can be set later by pressing the "edit" button for the host.
+This expiration can be set (or the host can be made unexpirable) when spawning the host or can be set later by pressing the "edit" button for the host.
 You can extend an expirable host's lifetime up to 30 days past host creation.

 If you'd like to get a notification before a host expires, you can [set up a notification](../Project-Configuration/Notifications.md#spawn-host-expiration) for it.